 Companies that recognise the opportunity to set a new purpose and strategic vision for the business will also require more ‘ownership’ of ideas for thought leadership far and wide across the entire senior leadership team.
 This will help to communicate these messages not just outwardly, but inwardly as well.

 Using thought leadership to communicate a more clearly defined socio-political narrative also leads to a change in how you think about the audience: it is no longer just about the customer.
 Companies increasingly view their employees, investors and now wider policymakers and non-governmental organisations as the focus for campaigns.

 How to stay coherent when there are multiple owners

 For companies that have commercial and purpose-driven objectives, we recommend creating a thought leadership governing board.
 This is a centralised team, led by marketing, that includes representatives from PR, HR, Corporate Affairs and Investor Relations – all of whom feed into the overall strategy.

 This will help to ensure there is alignment on the objectives; that the right messages are prioritised; and that there is cohesion across campaigns and the overall narrative.

 Bringing together voices and perspectives from around the business might sound like it would lead to ‘design by committee’, but involving a new, wider mix of people from across your organisation will allow marketing teams to remain central to the strategy while advancing the agenda.

 In our experience, marketing teams are perfectly positioned to corral people from across the organisation and steer them toward a common goal.
-With this unity, marketing leaders can rise to the challenge of putting purpose at the heart of thought leadership.
+With this unity, marketing leaders can rise to the challenge of putting purpose at the heart of thought leadership management.

 Read more about why alignment is your best thought leadership bet.